yawaramin/lambdak/README.md

 statement.
 Fully functional, including the ability to break out of the loop and 'continue' (skip) to the next iteration.

-To break out of the loop, simply return an object of type `break_` from the `act_k` function.
-To continue (skip), return an object of type `continue_`.
-These objects can be constructed using default constructors, i.e. they will look like normal function calls in your code.
+To break out of the loop, simply return the type `break_` from the `act_k` function.
+To continue (skip), return the type `continue_`.
+These types can be referred to by their names; think of them as 'symbols' or as 'tags'.
 See examples below.

 #### Arguments